kczulko/isc-dhcp-leases-parser/README.md

 # TODO

-1. Add more tests.
+1. More tests.
 1. Assure that unknow properties won't fail whole parsing process.
-1. Create examples and proper README.md.
+1. Examples and proper README.md.
-1. Provide ivy releases.
+1. Deploy artifact to some repo.